 Cooperatives have more than one bottom line, with social as well as economic goals.
 Co-ops have a lot of economic savvy, but they also represent in their very structure some of the attributes Americans value most – self-help, individual responsibility, democracy, equality, equity and solidarity.
 Honesty, openness, social responsibility and caring for others are all fundamental qualities that co-op members proudly exemplify.
 Here at Oryana we are particularly proud of our cooperative structure and our connection to the more than 29,000 coops in the United States.

-As for our community involvement, we typically provide thousands of dollars toward sponsorship of great local events like the Traverse City Film Festival.
+As for our community involvement, we typically provide thousands of dollars toward sponsorship of great local events.
 We donate a great deal of food and other products such as Food Rescue produce and gift baskets to worthy causes, as well as promotions for great local charities and non-profits.
 Oryana offers an annual micro loan program for farmers and other food producers.

 Help us celebrate the cooperative difference by becoming an owner if you aren’t already.